langurmonkey/website-source/content/blog/2021/procedural-planetary-surfaces.md

 {{< fig src="/img/2021/12/procedural-surfaces/maps/simplex-4oct-diffuse.png" link="/img/2021/12/procedural-surfaces/maps/simplex-4oct-diffuse.png" title="Same noise colored with same process." class="fig-center" width="90%" loading="lazy" >}}
 </td></tr></table>

 If you zoom in into the left image, you will see that there are additional levels of detail at smaller scales compared to the regular simplex noise shown before.
 This is very good, as it mimics nature much more closely.
-How do we set up a surface generation process, then?
-Read on to the next section.
+We are now ready to start generating surfaces.

 ## Surface generation